 Examines the demographic, economic and political forces which shape the response of the United States to a major characteristic of globalization.
 Emphasis is placed on the legal and public policy issues facing the country.
+See department chair.

 334 Political Foundations of Law (3)